PopaVadim/Active-Directory-Home-Lab/README.md

 <br />
 <br/>

-<b>After we created all the Groups inside of every Organizational Unit of our organization, we will assigne all the users to the newly created Groups that they belong to.
+<b>After we created all the Groups inside of every Organizational Unit of our organization, we will assign all the users to the newly created Groups that they belong to.
 Below you can see the "Accounting Managers" Organizational Unit Users being assigned to the "Accounting Managers Group".</b><br /> <br />

 https://user-images.githubusercontent.com/117952272/209226776-b4a5f881-6ca9-4aa5-849b-f3d44996ef1c.mp4